Visa-testhub/schoolwork/Wolf3d/README.md

 Objectives for this project is to get more comfortable with  windows(as in windnow in screen), colors, events, raycasting, basic alorithms and textures.
-From graphical libraries only window management functions and functions to light up individual pixels in screen are used
+From graphical libraries only window management functions , envent management and functions to light up individual pixels in screen are used

 <img src="/Images/Wolf3d-diffwall.png" height=200>